asyml/forte/docs/toc/processor.rst

 Processor Class Hierarchy
 ------------------------------

-Here we provide a simplified class hierarchy for :class:`PlainTextReader` to show the relations of processors which are subclasses of `PipelineComponent`.
+Here we provide a simplified class hierarchy for :class:`MachineTranslationProcessor` to show the relations of processors which are subclasses of `PipelineComponent`.

 * :class:`PipelineComponent`
     - :class:`BasePackProcessor`